Aho leads Hurricanes past Predators 6-3

 Forsberg scored the next two goals.
 He had a short-handed tally in the second and then scored again 13:33 into the third to cut Carolina’s lead to 5-3.

-NOTES: Williams, in his 18th NHL season, matched his career-best scoring streak with a goal in five straight games. … Left wing Phillip Di Giuseppe played 21 games with Carolina this season.
+NOTES: It was Aho’s second career hat trick. … Williams, in his 18th NHL season, matched his career-best scoring streak with a goal in five straight games. … Left wing Phillip Di Giuseppe played 21 games with Carolina this season.
 He was claimed on waivers by the Predators on Jan.
 1 and played his third game with Nashville on Sunday. … The Hurricanes improved to 7-0-2 in their black alternate jerseys this season.

 UP NEXT